 Monitoring of compliance with these requirements is conducted by aerial flights, surface assets and inport inspections.
-These procedures check fishing activity and include the use of seabird mitigation, atsea inspections, hold checks and adherence to the catch documentation scheme.
+These procedures check fishing activity and include checking the use of seabird mitigation, at-sea inspections, hold checks and adherence to the catch documentation scheme.
 Other forms of monitoring include observer coverage, and electronic reporting/global position reporting (ER/GPR).

-On average across the two areas, 16% of catch and 9% of effort was observed during the 2020 calendar year (Table 5 and Table 7).
-There were five aerial flights during the same period that specifically covered areas where longline fishing activity targeting SBT occurs.
+On average across the two areas, 16% of catch and 10% of effort was observed during the 2021 calendar year (Table 15 and Table 17).
+There were six aerial flights during the same period, two of which specifically covered areas and times where longline fishing activity targeting SBT occurs.

-Discrepancy analysis between observer data and information reported by commercial fishers is done on a case by case basis when necessary.
+Discrepancy analysis between observer data and information reported by commercial fishers is done on a case-by-case basis when necessary.
 Fisheries Observer Supervisors also conduct observer briefings and debriefings prior to and after trips.
 During these discussions any compliance related issues are raised, in accordance with priorities and/or risk assessments.
 Routine debrief documentation is completed by the observer programme, and in the event of potential serious breaches, a formal debrief is carried out by a Fishery Officer.